lyssphacker/talks/we-really-do-not-know-how-to-compute--summary.md

 ## Gerry Sussman's talk given at Strange Loop conference in 2011

 Note: This document includes edited transcript of Sussman's talk with associated slided plus my comments and questions.
+Document is organized in a way that each section contains Sussman's claims in bold, followed by associated slid and possibly my comments and questions.

 [All slides](http://mcdonnell.mit.edu/sussman_slides.pdf)